cisagov/ScubaGear/baselines/exo.md

 DKIM SHOULD be enabled for any custom domain.
-- _Rationale:_ It is trivial for an adversary to modify the `FROM` field of an email such that it appears to be a legitimate email sent by your agency, fasciliting phishing attacks.
+- _Rationale:_ It is trivial for an adversary to modify the `FROM` field of an email such that it appears to be a legitimate email sent by your agency, facilitating phishing attacks.
 DKIM is an additional method for email recipients to detect spoofed emails and additionally allows recipients to verify the integrity of email content.
 - _Last modified:_ June 2023